-COSICA is a legal entity in its own right, employing its own staff and operating ‘at arm’s-length’ from the sponsor Department, the Executive Office (TEO).
+The Commissioner for Survivors of Institutional Childhood Abuse is a legal entity in its own right, employing its own staff and operating ‘at arm’s-length’ from the sponsor Department, the Executive Office (TEO).

-COSICA is required to follow the principles, rules, guidance and advice in ‘Managing Public Money Northern Ireland’.
+The Commissioner for Survivors of Institutional Childhood Abuse is required to follow the principles, rules, guidance and advice in ‘Managing Public Money Northern Ireland’.
 Good governance includes positive stakeholder engagement, the building of positive relationships and a listening and learning culture.

 The Historical Institutional Abuse (Northern Ireland) Act 2019 requires the Northern Ireland First Minister and deputy First Minister every five years, to commission an independent review the operation of the Commissioner and to report on the findings of this review.
 The review can be commissioned at any time other than this.